-017 What is waste?
-A17 Wasta is compething that is left over or that is no longer peopled

 Q17.
 What is waste?
+Give a few examples.
 A17.
 Waste is something that is left over or that is no longer needed.

-Give a few examples.
-Examples:

-Food wrappers

-Banana peel

-Materials when a building is demolished

-Q18.
-Name 3 types of A18.
-Types of waste: (many answers are possible)

-waste.
-Biodegradable or organic

-Recyclable

-Garbage

-Solid, Liquid, gaseous, radioactive

-Industrial and commercial

-Q19.
-List 2 ways A 19.

-waste affects plants. • Waste can smother plants, removing their ability to get air and/or
+Examples: Food wrappers Banana peel Materials when a building is demolished Q18.
+Name 3 types of waste.
+A18.
+Types of waste: (many answers are possible) Biodegradable or organic Recyclable Garbage Solid, Liquid, gaseous, radioactive Industrial and commercial Q19.
+List 2 ways waste affects plants.
+A 19.
+Waste can smother plants, removing their ability to get air and/or light.

-- light.

 Waste pollutes water, which plants need to live.

-• Organic waste is essential for plants as it provides them with the

-nutrients they need.
+Organic waste is essential for plants as it provides them with the nutrients they need.
 Q20.
-List 2 ways A 20.

-waste affects Some waste creates a "buffet" for scavengers (e.g. bears and

-animals. seagulls eat at landfills).

-Animals can ingest, choke or become entangled in different types of
+List 2 ways waste affects animals.
+A 20.
+Some waste creates a "buffet" for scavengers (e.g. bears and seagulls eat at landfills).
+Animals can ingest, choke or become entangled in different types of waste.
+Waste pollutes water making it harmful for animals to drink, swim and live in or near.
+Waste can damage other things that animals need to survive (e.g. other animals or plants).

-waste.

-Waste pollutes water, making it harmful for animals to drink, swim

-and live in or near.

-Waste can damage other things that animals need to survive (e.g.

-other animals or plants).

 Q21.
-What are 3 A 21.

-consequences of Landfills:

-sending garbage to Take waste away from our communities.
+What are 3 consequences of sending garbage to landfills?
+A 21.
+Landfills: Take waste away from our communities.

-landfills?
 Emit methane, a potent greenhouse gas, into the atmosphere.

-Pollute, as harmful chemicals are released into soil and water

-around the landfill.
+Pollute, as harmful chemicals are released into soil and water around the landfill.
 Smell and look dirty.

--

 Change the ecosystem for the plants and animals that live there.
-Devalue the land for property pearby

 Devalue the land for property nearby.
-Create a montality of "out of sight, out of mind " which gets some

-Create a mentality of "out of sight, out of mind," which gets some

-people 'off the hook' from thinking about their waste.
+Create a mentality of "out of sight, out of mind," which gets some people 'off the hook' from thinking about their waste.
 Q22.
-What are 3 A 22.
-Composting: advantages of Decreases the amount of space needed in landfills. composting organic Decreases the amount of waste transported to landfills, which waste? decreases the amount of fuel spent on transportation.
+What are 3 advantages of composting organic waste?
+A 22.
+Composting: Decreases the amount of space needed in landfills.
+Decreases the amount of waste transported to landfills which decreases the amount of fuel spent on transportation.
 Creates natural fertilizer.
 Q23.
-Name 1 A 23. advantage and 1 Advantages: disadvantage of In the short-term, it can help plants grow. using commercial It's easy to purchase (readily available). fertilizer (chemicals Disadvantages: added to soil to feed It doesn't provide all the nutrients plants need (it will return plants) nitrogen, potassium and phosphorous but rarely other nutrients).
+Name 1 advantage and 1 disadvantage of using commercial fertilizer (chemicals added to soil to feed plants) A 23.
+Advantages: In the short-term it can help plants grow.
+It's easy to purchase (readily available).
+Disadvantages: It doesn't provide all the nutrients plants need (it will return nitrogen, potassium and phosphorous but rarely other nutrients).
 It's expensive.
 It's not natural (it is adding chemicals that aren't in the soil).
-Its production requires the burning of fossil fuels. • The chemicals in the fertilizers end up in our lakes and rivers and pollute the water we drink.
+Its production requires the burning of fossil fuels.
+The chemicals in the fertilizers end up in our lakes and rivers and pollute the water we drink.